Chicago Delivery Vehicle Accident Attorney

 You have two years from the date of your accident to file your lawsuit.
 There are certain exceptions to this rule, but they are not common in car accident cases.
 For example, if you could not discover your injury until a later date, you have two years from the date you discovered or should have discovered the damage.

 If the delivery driver worked for a city or county government agency, you have one year to file a lawsuit.
 You have two years to file a lawsuit against a state agency, but you must submit a written claim within one year of the accident.
-To identify your filing deadline, speak to a Chicago accident attorney as soon as possible.
+To identify your filing deadline, speak to a Chicago personal injury attorney as soon as possible.

 Contact a Chicago Delivery Accident Lawyer